namecheap/ilc/docs/routing/route_configuration_options.md

             ![ILC registry domains menu](../assets/routes/domain-create.png)

 !!! note ""
-    The application renders only one domain at the same time.
+    ILC renders applications for only one domain at the same time.
 To add one header to several domains, you need to create the same route several times specifying the required domain for each route.

     For example: